 Many travel agency systems offer tools for sharing marketing materials on social media channels, optimizing the site with SEO tools, and managing targeted email or SMS campaigns.
 Businesses can use these features for advertising discounts and promotions.

 Travel agents often need to organize invoices and keep track of payments for multiple clients simultaneously.
 A solution for travel businesses must offer features for billing and invoice management, the calculation of sales commissions, and other specific needs.

 Most reservation tools do provide some form of financial management.
 There must be at least an online payment processing feature, accepting all major credit cards and providing invoices and receipts.
 If not, specialized software integration is required.
 For example, Online Invoices, which serves companies in all sectors, offers advanced features to travel businesses.
 They can send invoices to customers and partners via email and receive payment by credit card, PayPal, Stripe, or bank transfer, and analyze data to identify the most popular hotels and tourist attractions.

-Accounting software helps users manage their company’s financial health.
+Accounting software helps users manage their travel agency company’s financial health.
 If your Enterprise Resource Planning (ERP) or another software doesn’t include financial tools, you may also need to integrate accounting software for travel agency needs.
 For instance, Xero is a cross-platform service for travel agencies, hotels, and hostels.
 It supports accounting in 160+ currencies and can be integrated with third-party tourism apps.
 Three pricing plans are available for different business needs.
 Each plan includes invoicing, mobile access via Android and iOS apps, connection to bank accounts, and secure SSL encryption.
 Thus, this will help you avoid fraud in online tourism.

 These are the functionalities that are indispensable for travel businesses.
 Among the features that are highly desirable, we should also mention: